At least four killed, including suspect, in New Mexico shooting | Law-Order

 At least four killed, including suspect, in New Mexico shooting

-The shooting unfolded in a residential area of Farmington, New Mexico, about 180 miles (290 km) northwest of Albuquerque, the state capital, but few additional details were immediately available.
 Two officers were wounded in an exchange of gunfire with the suspect, who was killed at the scene, and there were multiple civilian victims, at least three of whom died, the Farmington Police Department said.
+The shooter, who was not immediately identified, was believed to have acted alone, police said.
+There was no information provided about the three victims who perished.

+The two injured officers, one from the Farmington department and one from New Mexico State Police, were listed in stable condition at San Juan Regional Medical Center, according to police.
+Law enforcement closed off seven blocks around the shooting scene, an area that encompasses the grounds of two churches, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)